SQDNK/SQDNK.github.io/_projects/memory.md

 - @param[in] bp Payload of an allocated block
 - @param[out] A free block

-For this project, I maxed out the throughput and utilization metrics but could not get the final 1% to achieve a grade of 100%.
+For this project, I maxed out the throughput and utilization metrics but interestingly enough, could not figure out the final 1% to achieve a grade of 100%.